Sheyitofunmi/Sheyitofunmi/README.md

 - 📫 How to reach me **Feel free to shoot me an email at sheyitofunmi22@gmail.com.
 I'm always open to discussing new projects, sharing knowledge, or just chatting about tech!**

-- 📄 Know about my experiences [You can find my resume detailing my experiences and skills [Resume Link].]
+- 📄 Know about my experiences [You can find my resume detailing my experiences and skills [https://flowcv.com/resume/uw2p8logp7].]

 - ⚡ Fun fact **I think I am funny!
 But hey, humor is subjective, right? 😄**